Did Adolf Hitler try to stop the Kristallnacht pogrom?

 The facts about whether Adolf Hitler tried to stop the Kristallnacht pogrom:

 Goebbels’ diary reveals that a supposedly enraged Hitler did not send him out to stop the pogrom.
 Instead, Goebbels was free to revel in his initial progress.
-That night, after an event where he met with Hitler, Goebbels happily recorded what he saw from his car as he returned to his hotel: “In Berlin, 5 then 15 synagogues burn down.
+Later, after an evening event where he met with Hitler, Goebbels happily recorded the scene he witnessed from his car as he returned to his hotel: “In Berlin, 5 then 15 synagogues burn down.
 Now the people’s anger rages.
 Nothing more can be done against it for the night.
 And I don’t want to do anything either.
 Should be given free rein . . .
 As I drive to the hotel, windows shatter.
 Bravo!
 Bravo!
 The synagogues burn in all big cities.
 German property is not endangered.”
 Goebbels’ euphoria continued into the next day (November 10).
 “Yesterday, Berlin.
 There, all proceeded fantastically.
 One fire after another.
 It is good that way.
 I prepared an order to put an end to the actions.
 It is now just enough . . .
 In the whole country the synagogues have burned down.
 I report to the Führer at the Osteria.”

 Center for Jewish History, NYC [No restrictions or Public domain], via Wikimedia Commons

-The implementation of the Kristallnacht pogrom: Primary Evidence
+The implementation of the Kristallnacht pogrom: Primary evidence

 The fact that Hitler gave no orders to stop the pogrom is evidenced in three telexes (telegrams) concerning the execution of the pogrom.
 High Nazi officials sent these telexes to their subordinates across Germany during the night of Kristallnacht.